fugue/fregot/examples/demo/tutorial_walkthrough.md

 ### Diagnose Error

-If you look at `repl_demo_input.json`, you'll see the JSON follows this structure:
+If you look at `repl_demo_input.json`, you'll see the JSON follows this basic structure:

     {
       "resource_changes": [